-Construction projects can be executed under a variety of delivery models, including design-build, early contractor involvement and alliance models, amongst others.
-In order to ensure the success of a construction project, it is vital to choose the most appropriate delivery model.
+Construction Delivery Models: Construction projects can be executed under a variety of delivery models, including design-build, early contractor involvement and alliance models, amongst others.
+To ensure the success of a construction project, it is vital to choose the most appropriate delivery model.
 Each delivery model comes with distinct features and the client should consider how the differences align with the project’s goals and characteristics.

-This article will discuss the various construction delivery models that a client could consider.
-Once an overall contract model has been decided on, a client can further refine the contract to suit the project specific requirements.
+In this article, EPCM will discuss the various construction delivery models that a client could consider.
+Once an overall contract model has been decided on, a client can further refine the contract to suit the project-specific requirements.

 Design-build-bid construct only contracts